jonrim/Super-Mario-Bros.-3/README.md

 ### Controls

-Use arrow keys to move
+Use arrow keys to move,
 X to jump, Z to do action

 ### Big Mario & Tanooki Suit